 Lulu: A Case of Rhyme and Punishment is a contemporary opera inspired by Frank Wedekind's tragic masterpiece.
-It is the disturbingly dark chronicle of Lulu, a young woman living in fin-de-siecle Vienna, groomed from childhood by a predatory father figure.
-In turn Lulu is an astute instinctual seducer and predator in her own right who rips through the lives of all who love her like a perfect storm of despair and death.
-Told through the sympathetic eyes of her friend and lover the Countess Gesch the opera paints Lulu's downward spiral and inevitable bad end with an eclectic musical palate of rap, Kurt Weill, and art rock.
-In the blurred Kafkaesque realm of a circus, courtroom, and boudoir, the audience are voyeurs to abuses of power and the cycles of trauma and secondary trauma they perpetuate.
-Through the use of multimedia we create a hallucinogenic, contorted German Expressionist world, a circus where the masks of the performers are frighteningly revealing and a courtroom filled with prying eyes that is really an operating theater.
-Human desire, in all its complexity, is a mystery, a pandora's box that this opera unlocks.
+It is the dark chronicle of Lulu, a young woman living in fin-de-siecle Vienna, groomed from childhood by a predatory father figure.
+Lulu becomes an astute instinctual seducer and predator who rips through the lives of all who love her.
+Told through the sympathetic eyes of her friend and lover, the Countess Gesch, the opera paints Lulu’s downward spiral with an eclectic musical palette of soul, rap, Kurt Weill, and art rock.
+In the blurred Kafkaesque realm of a circus, courtroom, and boudoir, the audience are voyeurs to abuses of power and the cycles of trauma.
+Through the use of multimedia we create a hallucinogenic, contorted Expressionist world; a circus filled with prying eyes.
+Human desire is a mystery, a Pandora’s Box that this opera unlocks.

 Eastern Connecticut State University, Proscenium Theater

-Written by Maluca Mala, Jennifer Charles, Joseph Budenholzer, and Bob McGrath; Music by Joseph Budenholzer, Jennifer Charles, and Oren Bloedow; Featuring Maluca Mala, Jennifer Charles, John Dossett, Jordan Goldston, and Emmitt George; Projection Design by Dylan James Amick, and Kristen Morgan; Dramaturgy/Video by Donald Campbell; Directed by Bob McGrath
+Written by Jennifer Charles, Joseph Budenholzer, and Bob McGrath; Music by Joseph Budenholzer, Jennifer Charles, and Oren Bloedow; Featuring Jennifer Charles, John Dossett, Jordan Goldston, and Emmitt George; Projection Design by Dylan James Amick, and Kristen Morgan; Dramaturgy/Video by Donald Campbell; Directed by Bob McGrath

 Fantini Futuro is a new audio-visual performance work by Ben Neill for the mutantrumpet, his self-designed electro-acoustic instrument, countertenor, Baroque keyboards, and interactive video projections.
 The piece is based on the music and life of early Baroque trumpeter/composer Girolamo Fantini, who was responsible for bringing the trumpet indoors from the hunt and the battlefield to the realm of art music.
 The narrative depicts Fantini as a traveler through time and space, from the 17th century to the future, and reflects on the transformative power of current technology using the history of the trumpet as a metaphor.